priidukull/counter/README.md

     --sort_by_count  Sort output by visitor count.
 If argument is not present, the output will be sorted by time

-The input file should be a CSV file in the format <start time>,<end time>.
+The input file should be a CSV file in the format {start time},{end time}.
 For example:

     9:53,10:03
     8:32,8:37